scottoffen/jquery.toaster/README.md

 ### How It Works ###

 Simply put, auto-dismissing alerts are added to a `div` element designed to hold them.
-This 'toast holder' element - referred to as the 'toaster' - will be created if it doesn't already exist, so you really don't need to do anything to use this out of the box.
+This 'toast holder' element - referred to as the '[toaster](http://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Daps&field-keywords=toaster&sprefix=toaste%2Caps "Amazon has an impressive selection of them!")' - will be created if it doesn't already exist, so you really don't need to do *anything* to use Toaster out of the box.

 >If the defaults work for you, great!
 You don't need to read any further than this.
 Live as long as is expedient and may your prosperity be equivalent to the effort you invest and the value of your output.